restylianos/Slipp/README.md

 #  Slipp

-Slipp is a small snake game written in c.
+Slipp is a mini snake game written in c.
 ## Installation

 Use gcc to compile and play Slipp.